Photo Credit: Ross Findon

 Whenever he brought up a new idea, he was told that "it would not work here," it can't be done, or "we don't have time for that here."

 I wish I had a dollar for every time I heard those words myself over my career.
-Those phrases are the de facto standard before a good change in an organization finally occurs.
+Those phrases are the de facto standard before a good change in an organization finally occurs by people who believe in their God-given abilities to make things better.

-Not prioritizing impactful ideas for the benefit of others is a recipe for failure, boredom, and dysfunction.
+Not prioritizing impactful ideas for the benefit of others is a recipe for failure, boredom, dysfunction, and extinction as an organization.

-Organizations that don't embrace continuous improvement eventually fail, from cross-country teams to Fortune 500 boardrooms.
+Organizations that don't embrace continuous improvement eventually fail, from cross-country teams to Fortune 500 companies.

 We were born to create, innovate, and improve things for those around us.
-In my mind, making things better for the people you serve is love for your fellow man.
+In my mind, making things better for the people you serve is love and care for your fellow man.

 Back to my story.